Head-to-Toe Wellness Guide

 Few consumer items are as mind-boggling as nutritional supplements.
-Store shelves featuring endless bottles of vitamins, minerals and essential oils can leave the potential buyer thoroughly confused.
+Store shelves featuring endless bottles of vitamins, minerals, herbs and essential oils can leave the potential buyer thoroughly confused.
 How to choose?

 Here are examples of his chief insights among the major supplement classes: